 - Bradycardia or slow heart rate

-There are even those who experience blood pressure so low that they feel extremely weak or even lose consciousness from it.
+Some with low blood pressure feel extremely weak or even lose consciousness.
 This is particularly dangerous as there are typically no warning signs when this happens.
 It could cause the person to lose consciousness while driving, going up the stairs, or in places where help might not be readily available.

 - Chronic headaches